Like this post? Help us by sharing it!

 The rules by which the samurai governed their lives are known as Bushido – which is basically the Japanese version of chivalry.
 This code of honour, influenced by Confucianism, Shinto and Zen Buddhism, introduced an element of wisdom and peace to the violent life of the samurai.

-Ninja philosophy (if you can call “not giving a fraction of a shit” a philosophy) had its roots in Chinese military philosophy and was focussed much less on values and much more on kicking butt.
+Ninja philosophy had its roots in Chinese military philosophy – and was focussed much less on values, and much more on kicking butt.

 There are three main texts from which we get most of our knowledge of ninja, called the Ninpiden (1655), the Bansenshukai (1675) and the Shoninki (1681).
 These address things like how to disguise oneself, how to break into houses and gather information, how to lay false trails, and some observations on human nature and emotions.